 An extra 3.8% surcharge is placed on investments for high earners, and taxpayers should keep that in mind.

-Of course, these tax breaks and deductions apply only to a 2014 tax return.
+Of course, these tax credits and deductions apply only to a 2014 tax return.
 Congress never made these deductions permanent, which means they require approval each year.
 The political landscape is always changing, so renewal is not guaranteed.
-See if you can take advantage while they are on the books.Tax Breaks And Deductions For Your Tax Return by Steve Patterson
+See if you can take advantage while they are on the books.Tax Credits And Deductions For Your Tax Return by Steve Patterson